WasabiFan/ev3dev-lang-js/README.md

 You should now be able to execute it directly from brickman.

 ## Use cases for JavaScript on the EV3
 JavaScript is asynchronous by nature.
 There is practically no way to "sleep" your code for a certain amount of time, or wait for the operation to finish.
-This is my design, and both restricts the use cases for Node and JS as well as opens up new scenarios to explore.
+This is by design, and both restricts the use cases for Node and JS as well as opens up new scenarios to explore.

 Situations to use JavaScript:
 - Servers